Som23Git/k8s-learning/certified-kubernetes-administrator/README.md

 ### Create the cables from the network namespaces to the bridge network
 $ ip link add veth-red type veth peer name veth-red-br

-$ ip link add veth-blue type veth peer name veth-blu-br
+$ ip link add veth-blue type veth peer name veth-blue-br

-### Attach the network namespaces and the other end to the bridge network
+### This above commands will attach the network namespaces and the other end to the bridge network

+# Let's create a bridge network
+$ ip link add v-net-0 type bridge

+# Let's switch it ON
+$ ip link set dev v-net-0 up

 -----